naganareshkumar/naganareshkumar/README.md

 - 👋 Hi, I’m @naganareshkumar
-- 👀 I’m interested in ...
+- 👀 I’m interested in DNA computing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Vision
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Python, R, Deep Learning
-- 📫 How to reach me ...
+- 📫 How to reach me nareshkumar.konatham@gmail.com

 <!---

 naganareshkumar/naganareshkumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->